-Total Factor Productivity (TFP) as its name suggests, includes the productivity of all (i.e. the "total") factors of production - namely labour and capital.39 Activities which have a relatively balanced mix between capital inputs and labour inputs are therefore better suited to indirect comparisons with industry wide TFP.
+Total Factor Productivity (TFP) as its name suggests, includes the productivity of all (i.e. the "total") factors of production - namely labour and capital.40 Activities which have a relatively balanced mix between capital inputs and labour inputs are therefore better suited to indirect comparisons with industry wide TFP.
 However, operating and support activities' costs predominantly comprise labour costs.
-In order to maintain consistency with previous ORR reports we are using TFP as the benchmark for Network Rail's operating and support costs, although we consider that labour productivity is a more appropriate measure.
-As such, an adjustment to the TFP estimates is required to adjust for capital substitution, which, when calculated on a similar basis to the composite measure, results in a labour productivity estimate.
-In other words, the TFP estimate with a capital substitution adjustment is equal to labour productivity measure.
+In order to maintain consistency with previous ORR reports we are using TFP as the benchmark for Network Rail's operating and support costs, however we consider that a labour and intermediate productivity is a more appropriate measure.
+As such, an adjustment to the TFP estimates is required to adjust for capital substitution, which, when calculated on a similar basis to the composite measure, results in a labour and intermediate productivity estimate.
+In other words, we create a labour and intermediate productivity estimate and the difference between this and the TFP estimates approximates to the productivity that can be attributed to capital substitution.
+The formula for this productivity measure is illustrated in the following equation: